PKSpeleo/mikrotik-down-alert-telegram/readme.md

 MikroTik PPPoE link-up watcher → Telegram

 Overview
-This repository contains a single MikroTik RouterOS script that detects when a PPPoE interface comes back up and sends a formatted notification to a Telegram chat.
+This repository contains MikroTik RouterOS scripts for monitoring PPPoE interface status with Telegram notifications:
+- Main monitoring script that detects when a PPPoE interface comes back up and sends a formatted notification to a Telegram chat.
 It keeps a running count of link downs (as reported by RouterOS), includes timestamps for the last DOWN and last UP events, and avoids duplicate messages using debounce and an anti-duplicate guard.
+- Testing utility script that resets all global variables to emulate router reboot and observe script behavior.

 What the script does
 - Monitors a PPPoE interface’s last-link-up-time and last-link-down-time.